kxlsx/sudoku-solver/README.md

 # sudoku-solver
-Simple sudoku solver using the backtracking algorithm\
+Simple sudoku solver using the backtracking algorithm<br/>
-(currently only text based)\\
+(currently only text based)<br/><br/>
-sudokumod.py -> the main file with the actual sudoku solver\
+sudokumod.py -> the main file with the actual sudoku solver<br/>
-sudokuboards.py -> the file containing a couple of example boards\
+sudokuboards.py -> the file containing a couple of example boards